StjepanBM1/OS-1/README.txt

 =============

-    OS/1 or Operating System One is a simple operating system written in assembly for the Intel 386 CPU.
+    OS/1 or Operating System One is a simple operating system written in assembly for the Intel i386 CPU.
-    OS/1 is provided on a single 720 KB floppy disk.
+    OS/1 is provided on a single 720 KiB floppy disk.